kapadias/kapadias/README.md

 Welcome to my GitHub profile!

-As a Data Science leader with over 7 years of industry experience and a Master's degree in Operations Research from Northeastern University (where I graduated as valedictorian), I have developed a strong skill set in advanced analytical techniques, machine learning, and data-driven decision-making.
+As a Data Science leader with over 7 years of industry experience and a Master's degree in Operations Research from Northeastern University, I have developed a strong skill set in advanced analytical techniques, machine learning, and data-driven decision-making.
 My past projects include work on search engines, recommender systems, and AI ethics.

 On my GitHub profile, you can find a range of projects that showcase my technical skills and expertise in the field of data science.
 In addition to my technical skills, I am also committed to the ethical development of artificial intelligence and ensuring that its benefits are distributed fairly.